szalai1/cpp11/tasks/task02/README.md

 # task02

 This code is not fully mine.
-The writter of this code is [Zoltan Czirkos](http://www.eet.bme.hu/~czirkos/) (BUTE).
+The writer of this code is [Zoltan Czirkos](http://www.eet.bme.hu/~czirkos/) (BUTE).

-Mine part:
+Own part:
 * ```class Function```
 * ```class Cos```
 * ```class Sin```